-Diabetes mellitus is recognized by chronic elevated glucose in the blood (hyperglycemia).
+Diabetes mellitus is recognized by chronic elevated glucose in the blood (hypoglycaemia).
 It is classified into two types:

 Type I diabetes: Usually occurs in children and young adults and is associated with ketoacidosis.
-It can also occur in older persons.
-They often lose weight.
-These patients do not produce enough insulin and require insulin to sustain life.
+They often loose weight.
+These patients are insulinopenic and require insulin to sustain life.
 Should always be referred to a hospital level.

-Type 2 diabetes: Usually occurs in adults, a large number of whom are obese and have a high blood pressure, but is increasingly being seen in younger ages.
-Doctor should judge if the patient should be referred to level 3 or 4 for medication.
+Type 2 diabetes: Usually afflicts adults, a large number of whom are obese and have high blood pressure (metabolic syndrome).
+Non-pharmacological and pharmacological management.